Lake of fire and assorted b-sides

 MTV Unplugged, 1990s Grammy bait

-Also, the Unplugged format, begun as a low budget experiment, was seen as way in which real musicians could show off their chops, their songwriting abilities, the way in which they could woo a studio audience without the use of gadgetry or studio tricks.
+Also, the Unplugged format, begun as a low-budget experiment, was seen as a way in which real musicians could show off their chops, their songwriting abilities, the way in which they could woo a studio audience without the use of gadgetry or studio tricks.

 The show was a mixed bag.
-Guitar virtuosos like Joe Satriani and Stevie Ray Vaughan used early episodes as a kind of in studio acoustic jam session that fully demonstrated his skill on a six-string.
-Eric Clapton recorded a classy, low key, album of signature songs and blues covers, that earned both him and MTV an album that climbed up the charts.
+Guitar virtuosos like Joe Satriani and Stevie Ray Vaughan used early episodes as a sort of in-studio acoustic jam session that fully demonstrated his skill on a six-string.
+Eric Clapton recorded a classy, low-key album of signature songs and blues covers that earned both him and MTV an album that climbed up the charts.
 And, hair metal behemoths like Poison showed off their pompous songs and stage movements, in much the same way, albeit with acoustic instruments.

 When some alternative rock bands became massively successful in the early 90s, MTV suggested a number of live projects that would include their talents.
 REM played an intimate acoustic session.
 Pearl Jam and Alice In Chains participated.
-Soundgarden was offered a slot, but chose to perform with full electric orchestration.
+Soundgarden was offered a slot but chose to perform with full electric orchestration instead.

 The group relented to the idea of the Nirvana Unplugged extravaganza but set up a number of conditions.
 The show was to stray from the regular format.
-The band would attempt to make a more intimate session, that would be unlike the corporate rock package presented by most acts.
+The band would attempt to make a more intimate session, which would be unlike the corporate rock package presented by most acts.
 Drummer Dave Grohl had this to say about the previous Unplugged sessions: “We’d seen the other Unpluggeds and didn’t like many of them, because most bands would treat them like rock shows—play their hits like it was Madison Square Garden, except with acoustic guitars.”

-Preparations for show ran behind schedule and the band’s practice was deemed below par by both band and MTV.
+Preparations for the show ran behind schedule, and the band’s practice was deemed below par by both band and MTV.
 At one stage, both parties considered axing the performance.
-Finally, with little fanfare Nirvana played their songs in front an MTV assembled studio audience.
+Finally, with little fanfare, Nirvana played their songs in front of an MTV assembled studio audience.

 Bands that played MTV’s Unplugged often used the opportunity to invite a number of notable guests, showcasing the group’s potential to associate with stars.
 Nirvana did the same, but in their case, the stars were indie/alternative heroes, the Meat Puppets.

-Cobain was an enormous fan of the Meat Puppets first two studio albums.
+Cobain was an enormous fan of the Meat Puppets’ first two studio albums.
 The group had built a great legacy, away from the prying eyes of the mainstream.
 But, those in the alternative rock circle, like Cobain or John Frusciante, often praised the group for their inventiveness and songwriting prowess.
 Lake of fire has always been one of the Meat Puppets’ most loved songs.

-The heartfelt performances would acquire their own, near myth status.
-Following Cobain’s death, record execs and band would come together to release Unplugged in New York, with the three songs singled out as three of the best cuts on the record.
+The heartfelt performances would acquire their own near myth status.
+Following Cobain’s death, record execs and the band would come together to release Unplugged in New York, with the three songs singled out as three of the best cuts on the record.

 The legacy of Lake of fire and the Meat Puppets